amnn/typed-geomlab-report/report.md

 \subsection{Summary}

 We began this section by dissociating constructors from each other (and from specific types).
 This allowed us to combine constructors how we pleased, which we facilitated using existing techniques\ \cite{cartwright1991soft,Remy/records91}.
-Type unions built in this way were required to be \textit{discriminative} (Definition\ \ref{def:discrim}).
+Type unions built in this way were required to be \textit{discriminative} (Definition\ \ref{def:discrim}, page\ \pageref{def:discrim}).
 Unfortunately, many of the types we would have liked to combine, we could not, without violating discriminativity.

 Every violating union is over-approximated by a discriminative type.
 For example, $(\mathbf{bool}:\mathbf{bool})\cup(\mathbf{num}:\mathbf{num})$ by $(\mathbf{bool}\cup\mathbf{num}):(\mathbf{bool}\cup\mathbf{num})$.
 But we cannot always replace one with the other --- over-approximating a function parameter's type could lead to the function being called on a value outside of its domain, so is in general, unsound.